Chapter 57 BWV 100 Was Gott tut, das ist wohlgetan

 For unknown Liturgical date.

-This cantata is of considerable interest to scholars because it draws together movements composed almost a decade apart.
+This cantata should be of considerable interest to students and scholars because it draws together movements composed almost a decade apart.
 The opening chorus dates from September 1724 when it was written as a chorale fantasia for C 99 (chapter 15) a work of the same name.
-The chorale goes back even further to 1723 where it formed the closing movements of both parts of C 75, the first cantata Bach presented in Leipzig thus beginning his first great cycle.
+Bach's use of the chorale dates back even further to 1723 where it formed the closing movements of both parts of C 75, the first cantata he presented in Leipzig, thus beginning his first great cycle in that city.

 The middle arias were composed in the early 1730s (Wolff p 280) although neither an exact date nor a particular occasion can be given (Dürr, p 792, suggests 1734).
 The general consensus seems that it may have been intended as a wedding cantata.

 Another cantata with which C 100 may be usefully cross referenced is C 192 (chapter 53) because both works belong to that very select group containing two fantasias built upon the same chorale melody.
-Similarly, neither contains a recitative although192, uniquely, has only three movements.
+Similarly, neither contains a recitative although C192, uniquely, has only three movements.